-According to research by Dean Runyan Associates for Arizona Office of Tourism, La Paz County's travel industry (including business and leisure travel) generated $154.3 million in direct spending countywide in 2022, up 6.2% from 2021 (the year 2021 saw a 19.3% increase, rebounding from a 7.4% COVID-related drop in 2020, the first year of the pandemic).
+According to research by Dean Runyan Associates for Arizona Office of Tourism, La Paz County's travel industry (including business and leisure travel) generated $184.1 million in direct spending countywide in 2022, up 6.2% from 2021 (the year 2021 saw a 19.3% increase, rebounding from a 7.4% COVID-related drop in 2020, the first year of the pandemic).
 Travel-related direct spending in 2022 was at a record high (with records back to 1998, not adjusted for inflation).
 La Paz County's travel industry supported 1,200 jobs countywide in 2021 (down 8.5% after falling 5.7% the year prior) with associated household earnings of $43.6 million (down 2.1% following an increase of 2.4% the previous year).